eddielee394/laravel-amotw/README.md

-# Another Message in the Wall
+# Another Message on the Wall
 ![](docs/screenshots/amitw_bg.jpg)

 A simple messaging system that allows users to...
 You guessed it, post messages to a wall.